Baotran1991/Homework/README.md

 1)	Setup Argument Parser

-  a.
+  1.1).
 Accept csv file as argument

-  b.
+  1.2).
 Check if file exists, and raise error if it doesn’t.

-  c.
+  1.3).
 Read data from the csv file and store in Pandas Data frame

   d.
 If the csv file contains header, then the header flag should be true in “read_csv”